msk1105/msk1105.github.io/_posts/2016-10-1-Anonymization.md

 <center> <img src="{{ site.baseurl }}/images/nvectors.png" alt="alt text" height="80px"> </center>

-### The implementation using FastText
+### Implementation: FastText

-[FastText](https://github.com/facebookresearch/fastText) is a open source tool developed by [Facebook AI](https://research.facebook.com/ai/) which is based on the skip-gram model we just discussed, but adding an important feature that is highly relevant to our interest here: the subword information, based on [an algorithm](https://arxiv.org/pdf/1607.04606v1.pdf) they recently published.
+[FastText](https://github.com/facebookresearch/fastText) is a open source tool developed by [Facebook AI](https://research.facebook.com/ai/) which is based on the skip-gram model that we just discussed, but adding an important feature that is highly relevant to our interest here: the subword information, based on [an character-based n-gram algorithm](https://arxiv.org/pdf/1607.04606v1.pdf) [Bojanowski&Grave 16] that they recently published.
 Its implication here is two-folded.
-One, it largely reduces the occassions of out-of-vocabulary.
-Second, it connects morphologically similar words or even typos.
-It in part achieves the functionality of "regular expressions", which is crucial for our anonymization task.
+One, it largely reduces the cases of out-of-vocabulary.
+Second, it can bind words or typos that are morphologically similar.
+It achieves some functionality of "regular expressions", which is crucial for our anonymization task.

 I simply concated the entire set of documents into one hot word vector, then feeded it to fastText to learn the vector representation.